MarionArmbruster/DbPersonalProject/README.md

    - You can also enjoy the short animation displayed on the screen
    - Clicking the "Search" button will transition to the third and final scene

--On the third scene is a "Go back" button so that you can log more events if you wish, as well as several other button and fields.
+-On the third scene is a "Go back" button so that you can log more events if you wish, as well as several other buttons and fields.
-  - The Month, and Date fields allow you to type into the field to seach the database, or alternatively, you can also use the Type drop-down field as a search term
+  - The Month and Date fields allow you to type into the field to seach the database, or alternatively, you can also use the Type drop-down field as a search term
   - The "Show-All" button will display anything and everything that is currently in the database, including the new events you may have just added